abougouffa/minemacs/docs/functions-and-commands.md

 Define CMD command to run BODY in a dedicated tab.
 If not specified, BODY defaults to `(CMD)`.
-You can pass an exit hook or exit function on which, the created workspace will be deleted.
+You can pass an exit hook or exit function on which, the created tab will be deleted.

 #### `(+eglot-auto-enable)`